flyingcircusio/appenv/README.md

 ```

-## Using a specific version of Python
+## Using a specific version of Python for your application

+`appenv` tries to use the best Python version available.
+It bootstraps with
-By default `appenv` uses the default Python 3 interpreter available in your
+the Python 3 interpreter available in your PATH as `python3` and then can
-environment.
-If you want to use a specific version of Python you can
+either detect the newest Python or select the best python of your choice.

+Two disable the automatic detection of the newest version and provide a
+list of acceptable Python versions (tried in the order you list them)
-customize the `shebang` line of your application file:
+add the following line to your requirements.txt file:

 ```
-#!/usr/bin/env python3.5
-...
+# appenv-python-preference: 3.1,3.9,3.4
 ```

+The best version that is found on the system will be used to re-spawn appenv
+and then also used to manage the virtual environments for your application.

 AppEnv itself is tested against Python 3.4+.